harryhoyle/AGPL/README.md

             sudo dnf install -y python3-virtualenv
             ```

-    - **Windows:** Use the Windows Subsystem for Linux (WSL) to create your own copy of Ubuntu running under Windows from which to install and run Algo.
+    - **Windows:** Use the Windows Subsystem for Linux (WSL) to create your own copy of Ubuntu running under Windows from which to install and run AGPL.
 See the [Windows documentation](docs/deploy-from-windows.md) for more information.

-4. **Install Algo's remaining dependencies.** You'll need to run these commands from the Algo directory each time you download a new copy of Algo.
-In a Terminal window `cd` into the `algo-master` (ZIP file) or `algo` (`git clone`) directory and run:
+4. **Install AGPL's remaining dependencies.** You'll need to run these commands from the AGPL directory each time you download a new copy of AGPL.
+In a Terminal window `cd` into the `AGPL-master` (ZIP file) or `AGPL` (`git clone`) directory and run:
     ```bash
     python3 -m virtualenv --python="$(command -v python3)" .env &&
       source .env/bin/activate &&